-Located on the Baltic Sea between Lithuania and Estonia, The Republic of Latvia is a country often overlooked by travelers to Europe.
+Located on the Baltic Sea between Lithuania and Estonia, Latvia is a country often overlooked by travelers to Europe.

 Latvia’s capital, Riga, is home to a huge central market, art nouveau architecture, and a charming medieval Old Town.
-The country has lots of opportunities for outdoor adventures, tons of beaches along its 500km (310mi) coastline, and it’s home to Europe’s widest waterfall.
+The country has lots of opportunities for outdoor adventures, tons of beaches along its 500 kilometers (310 miles) of coastline, and it’s home to Europe’s widest waterfall.

 This travel guide to Latvia can help you plan your trip, save money, and make the most out of your time in this Baltic gem!